 Currently, it is difficult for customers to make informed choices about the water efficiency of water-using appliances, devices and products they buy.
 Introducing a mandatory water label linked to fittings standards has the potential to provide sustainable benefits, and research carried out by the Energy Saving Trust, based mainly on experiences in Australia, has shown that this can be effective.
 However, in the UK currently water labelling schemes are voluntary and limited to kitchen and bathroom fittings only, and do not cover white goods or external use.
 Changes to building regulations and legislative support for water labelling are required if we are to meet the government's policy target for per capita consumption, and our plan assumes that these will be delivered (Section 9.1).
+Note that our draft plan assumed that the benefits of water labelling would be realised from 2030, however in line with new instructions in the updated water resources planning guidelines we have accelerated these benefits to 2025 in our final plan, reflecting a commitment from Defra to launch water labelling by 2025 rather than 2030.
 It is also important that we work with organisations such as Waterwise to help improve communication and support our efforts.